Top 12 Custodian Skills to Put on Your Resume

 1. Sanitization Protocols

-Sanitization protocols for a custodian involve a set of standardized procedures for cleaning and disinfecting surfaces and spaces to remove dirt, germs, and other harmful microorganisms, ensuring a safe and hygienic environment.
+Sanitization protocols for a custodian involve standardized procedures for cleaning and disinfecting surfaces and spaces to remove dirt, germs, and other harmful microorganisms, ensuring a safe, hygienic environment.

 Why It's Important

-Sanitization protocols are crucial for custodians as they ensure the elimination of harmful germs and viruses, maintain a safe and healthy environment, and prevent the spread of diseases, thereby safeguarding the well-being of all occupants.
+Sanitization protocols are crucial for custodians because they reduce harmful pathogens, maintain a healthy environment, and help prevent disease transmission—protecting everyone who uses the space.

 How to Improve Sanitization Protocols Skills